How to Become a Rehabilitation Counselor

 Frequently Asked Questions About How to Become a Rehabilitation Counselor

-While the salary may be a disadvantage to becoming a rehabilitation counselor, many professionals report high personal fulfillment.
-Rehabilitation counselor salaries are lower than the median U.S. salary, with a median reported salary of $39,990.
-However, if you enjoy helping differently abled people live independent lives and fulfill their goals, you may find this to be a rewarding career.
+While the average salary for rehabilitation counselors is lower than average, many professionals report high personal fulfillment.
+However, if you enjoy helping people live independent lives and fulfill their goals, you may find this to be a rewarding career.